When will I see you again? Sport bids to step out of virus shadow

-PARIS, France, May 10 – Sports’ big ticket events, the 2020 Olympics, European football championships, Wimbledon and the British Open golf tournament have been driven to the wall by the coronavirus.
+PARIS, France, May 13 – Sport’s big ticket events, the 2020 Olympics, European football championships, Wimbledon and the British Open golf tournament have been driven to the wall by the coronavirus.

 However, there are some shoots of recovery as sports worldwide make tentative plans to return to action: